-Perhaps It's Time to Adjust Your 'Internal Soundtrack'
+Perhaps It's Time to Adjust Your 'Internal Soundtrack' Here's how to get your mindset and attitude on a more positive track.

 Whether or not we're even fully aware of it, most of us have an "internal soundtrack" that plays over and over on a constant loop, day in and day out.
 Normally, that "soundtrack" is referred to as one's mindset or overall attitude.
 Call it what you may, but one thing seems certain: It can and quite often does have a profound influence and effect on how well we do in life, and that's particularly true when it comes to our professional lives.